 If you’re in a hurry and want to get right to it:

-This is an excellent choice for a microscope for kids to use at home and one of the best microscope for homeschool and best microscope for home use.
+This is an excellent choice for a microscope for kids to use at home and one of the best microscope for homeschool and best microscope for home use (and the accompanying microscope guide gives kids a good reason to get started!)

 You’ll find that it is also one of the cheapest, high-quality microscopes you’ll find at this level.